-To practise as a doctor, you need to have a bachelor's degree in medicine (MBBS) or surgery (BMBS) that has been recognised by the General Medical Council (GMC).
+To practise as a Doctor, you need to have a bachelor's degree in medicine (MBBS) or surgery (BMBS) that has been recognised by the General Medical Council (GMC).
 However, this is just the beginning of working towards your Doctor career.

-Once you graduate, you will need to complete several years’ worth of post-graduate study, where you’ll specialise in a specific area of medicine.
+Once you graduate from your Doctor degree, you will need to complete several years’ worth of postgraduate study, where you’ll specialise in a specific area of medicine.

 You will also need to pass a Disclosure and Barring Service (DBS) Check to certify that you’re safe to work with members of the public.

-To commence your training at medical school, you will need to have a minimum of 3 A grade A Levels, including psychics and biology.
-You will also need at least 5 GCSEs at grade 7-9/A-A*, including English and maths.
+To commence your Doctor training at medical school, you will need to have a minimum of 3 A grade A Levels, including Physics and Biology.
+You will also need at least 5 GCSEs at grade 7-9/A-A*, including English and Maths.

-As medicine is highly competitive, stand-out grades aren’t all that matter.
-Universities also look for applicants with relevant work experience and a demonstratable enthusiasm for healthcare and medicine.
+As medicine is highly competitive, standout grades aren’t all that matter for Doctor degrees.
+Universities also look for applicants with relevant work experience and demonstrable enthusiasm for healthcare and medicine courses.

-This proves your dedication to the pursuit of a medical career, which is vital if you are to complete your years of training and succeed as a qualified doctor.
+This proves your dedication to the pursuit of a medical career, and Doctor jobs, which is vital if you are to complete your years of training and succeed as a qualified Doctor.